Spanish PM hits back at Greek accusation of anti-Athens 'axis'

 Passos Coelho aligned himself with euro zone governments which have called for policies to promote economic growth but without trying to walk away from austerity as in Greece.

-Greece remains in its EU/IMF program, almost five years and two bailouts after it had to seek international help.
+Greece remains in its EU/IMF programme, almost five years and two bailouts after it had to seek international help.

-Tsipras has portrayed the Eurogroup deal as a victory for Greece, even though it meant extending the bailout program he had promised voters to scrap.
+Tsipras has portrayed the Eurogroup deal as a victory for Greece, even though it meant extending the bailout programme he had promised voters to scrap.

 So far he has public backing.
 A poll conducted by the University of Macedonia for SKAI TV showed 56 percent of Greeks believed the extension had been a success, compared with 24 percent who said it represented a failure.